40 Years of Electronic Music 1976 - 2016

 The work was presented in the 1980 electronic music festival at Circus in Stockholm 1980.

 Commissions from Radio France, GRM and the Swedish Broadcasting Corp. were numerous between works for film and modern dance.
 The work the Human Confetti based on paintings by the late Uno Svensson who Grippe had already collaborated with when Svensson had his one man show at the Beaux Arts Academy in Stockholm 1974 was presented with a slideshow to Grippe's music at the Malmö Konsthall.

 During the 90's feeling the lack of interest in electronic music, Grippe ventured into instrumental music with chamber music and a piano Concerto for the acclaimed pianist Roland Pöntinen who recorded it with the Swedish Radio Symphony Orchestra (SRO) 2003.

-The virtual acoustics being a omnipresent interest in Grippe's work since his IRCAM days in Paris with Peppino di Guigo and Luciano Berio where they worked on phase angles giving the stereophonic width a new dimension is now continued in Grippe's new pieces where his double exposure virtual acoustics are used.
-Pieces using this technique is among others Crushing Silence the album and also the Podcast available on this site.
+The virtual acoustics being a omnipresent interest in Grippe's work since his IRCAM days in Paris with Peppino di Guigo and Luciano Berio where we worked on phase angles giving the stereophonic width a new dimension is now continued in Grippe's new pieces where his double exposure virtual acoustics are used.
+Pieces using this technique is among others Crushing Silence the album and also discussed in the Podcast available on this site.